tonazaar/ipfsprivate/testingdata/jsipfsstep.md

 ```

-In repo three, swarm.key is present.
-I was expected to fail
+In repo three, swarm.key is not present.
+I was expected to fail.

 ##### Summary

-- This means swarm.key is not working with jsipfs.
+- This means swarm.key method as tried is not working with jsipfs.

-- So we cannot use jsipfs for IPFS private network
+- So we cannot use jsipfs for IPFS private network.